ibkamara0/Covid19-vs-Mother-Nature/README.md

 Not great but you can see just from this that there is a negative correlation, because it is closer to -1 then 0 or 1.

-We can visualize the data and the correlation below, the weather is on the x-axis and the increase in confirmed cases on the y-axis:
+We can visualize the data and the correlation below, the weather is on the x-axis and the increase in confirmed cases on the y-axis.
+What is also seen is the best fit line generated through machine learning (red).
+This line help to display the trend of the points:

 ![Visualization of Data](https://github.com/ibkamara0/Covid19-vs-Mother-Nature/blob/master/Data%20Visualization.jpg)